-F Rank Location SP M Discipline SLO Assessment Rationale 0001 Santa Rosa 01 01 Culinary Arts Additional Contract Faculty needed to expand program in accordance with changes in the hospitality industry as requested by our Advisory Comittee.
-0002 Santa Rosa 01 01 Culinary Arts Additional Adjunct faculty necessary to meet SLO requirements for the Culinary Arts program.
+Rank Location SP M Discipline SLO Assessment Rationale 0001 Santa Rosa 01 01 Culinary Arts Additional Contract Faculty needed to expand program in accordance with changes in the hospitality industry as requested by our Advisory Comittee.
+0002 Santa Rosa 01 01 Culinary Arts Additional Adjunct faculty necessary to meet SLO requirements for the Culinary Arts program and to meet teaching load requirements without scheduling instructors to teach close to the 67% maximum.

-2.4b Rational for Instructional and Non-Instructional Equipment, Technology, and Software
+2.4b Rationale for Instructional and Non-Instructional Equipment, Technology, and Software